-Every Call Recording user already enabled on CUCM can trigger recordings straight away, providing mandatory fields in Imagicle user's database like username and extension number are filled in.
+Every Call Recording user already enabled on the Calling Platform can trigger recordings straight away, providing mandatory fields in relevant Imagicle user, like username and extension number, are filled in.

 Moreover, there are a number of Call Recording-related user's parameters that might be entered for additional functionalities:

-- Numeric User ID: this is a unique ID to be filled while dealing with overlapping users associated to same extension number.
+- Numeric User ID: this is a unique ID to be filled while dealing with overlapping users associated to same extension number (CUCM only)

 - Numeric Partition ID: this is the CUCM partition ID associated to user.
 It should be filled while dealing with overlapping users associated to same extension number.

-- Group Name: if set, this field defines the recording group the user belong to.
+- Group Name: if set, this field defines the recording group the user belongs to.
 This field can be used to filter/search recordings and to enable a group superuser (see below).

-- List of additional groups:This field allows to configure additional recording groups that a group supervisor is granted to manage relevant recordings.
-You can add here multiple groups, separated by semicolon ";"
+- List of additional groups:This field allows to configure additional recording groups that a group supervisor is granted to, for managing relevant recordings.
+You can add here multiple groups, separated by semicolon.

 - Send email notifications / Attach recording file to email notifications: These flags enable email notifications to the user, with or without recording audio file attachment.

-Both "Group name" and "List of additional groups" fields can be optionally populated during users' synchronization against external sources like AD or LDAP.
+"First extension number alias", "Group name" and "List of additional groups" fields can be optionally populated during users' synchronization against external sources like AD, LDAP, Webex or CSV.
 Pls. check here for further details.

-Please remember that both "Group name" and "List of additional groups" fields are relevant to users with permission level set to "Group Supervisor".
+Please remember that both "Group name" and "List of additional groups" fields are relevant if you need to enable multiple "Group Supervisors", with different permissions for different groups of recording users.
 See next paragraph for further details.

 Each Imagicle user is configured with a specific permission level by application.
 For Call Recording, three permission levels are available: